rschristopher/rschristopher.github.io/src/saving/sovereignty/level-7.md

 4. **Test Your Setup**:
     - Perform small test transactions to verify your protocol, including signing with multiple keys and recovering funds from backups.
-    - Simulate failure scenarios (e.g., losing one key) to ensure your recovery process works.
+    - Simulate failure scenarios (e.g., losing one key) to ensure your recovery process works perfectly.

----

-## Examples

-- **Glacier Protocol**: A comprehensive multisig framework with cold storage and operational security.
-Ideal for advanced users or high-net-worth individuals, though its complexity may deter beginners.
-- **Coldcard Multisig Guide**: Follow Coldcard’s [multisig setup guide](https://coldcard.com/docs/multisig/) for a hardware-focused approach.
-It’s robust and most suitable for technical and users.
-- **Custom Protocol**: Use the [Custom](../appendix/custom.md) template to design a multisig setup tailored to your hardware, software, and security preferences.